Shukkeien Garden 縮景園

-Although Shukkeien is a relatively small Japanese garden, the intricate design gives the impression of space, with different areas representing varying scenic views, from beaches to mountaintops and great lakes to yawning valleys.
-Set throughout are walking paths, bridges, and a variety of quaint structures, so the atmosphere is constantly changing.
+Although Shukkeien Garden is a relatively small Japanese garden, an intricate design gives the impression of space, with different areas representing varying scenic views, from beaches to mountaintops and great lakes to yawning valleys.
+Set throughout are walking paths, bridges, and a variety of quaint structures, so the garden's atmosphere is constantly changing.

 The garden is said to have been modeled on the iconic Lake Xihu in Hangzhou, China, so the centerpiece of Shukukeien is Lake Takuei-chi, which has 10 little islets, all immaculately kept and perfectly in balance with the lake surrounding them.